wtkosummercamp2025/wtkosummercamp2025.github.io/_pages/package/bronze.md

 title: ""
 classes: wide
 ---
+*Here’s an example of our BRONZE sponsorship package, priced at £50.
+We’d love to have your company represented at our event, which will bring together karate students from around the world.*
+---

 ## **The Black Horse Public House**
 **Address:** 50 Earlham Road, Norwich, England, NR2 3DE
 **Distance:** 1.9 Miles from UEA